Aaron-Bopp/TIM/30_Topics/31_Stubs/worldview.md

 >
 > A worldview or world-view is the fundamental cognitive orientation of an [[individual]] or [[society]] encompassing the whole of the individual's or society's knowledge and point of view.
 A worldview can include natural [[philosophy]]; fundamental, existential, and normative postulates; or themes, values, [[emotions]], and [[ethics]].
 >
-> Worldviews are often taken to operate at a [[conscious]] level, directly accessible to articulation and discussion, as opposed to existing at a deeper, pre-conscious level.
+> Worldviews are often taken to operate at a [[consciousness|conscious]] level, directly accessible to articulation and discussion, as opposed to existing at a deeper, pre-conscious level.
 >